Can’t Click Anything On Desktop Windows 10 is Fixed (10 solutions)

 search check for updates

-Wait for the windows to check for the latest updates and select Download and install.
+Wait for Windows to check for the latest updates and select Download and Install.

 check updates